-This course will consider ethical issues relating to various aspects of computing use and design.
-By utilizing case studies students will examine and discuss various topical situations in the realms of information acquisition, access, stewardship, software licensing, intellectual property, safety and reliability.
+This course will focus on ethical issues relating to various aspects of computing use and design.
+By utilizing case studies, students will examine and discuss various topical situations in the realms of information acquisition, access, stewardship, software licensing, intellectual property, safety, and reliability.
 Students will gain experience measuring the costs and risks from both a business standpoint and societal impact.
-They will also study the potential trade offs between them while considering processes to bring both into alignment.
+They will also study the potential trade offs between them, while considering processes to bring both into alignment.
+(3 credits)

 - ENG 101: English Composition 1